primate-run/primate/docs/docs/configuration.md

 ### `request.body.parse`
 Whether the request body should be parsed according to the content type.
-Turning thisoff is useful if you're using Primate as a programmable reverse proxy andforwarding the requests to another app.
-The headers, query string and cookies will be still parsed and available to `request`, and `request.original` will contain the untouched original request.
+Turning this off is useful if you're using Primate as a programmable reverse proxy and forwarding the requests to another app.

+Even if this is turned off, headers, query string and cookies are still parsed and available to `request`, and `request.original` then contains the untouched original request.

 ### Reference
 [s=configuration/app]